 Fortunately for you, Dr KFP does.

 ModMed is committed to research and quality.
 We engage experienced Medical educators who are trained in creating exam-style questions to write for us and we conduct ongoing research to improve our programs – your exam success is our goal!

 Our research analysist has crunched the numbers to make sure that the mock KFP we are delivering closely reflects the RACGP exam for ALL candidates no matter their experience, past KFP exam attempts or training pathway.

-The graph below represents a snapshot of recent candidates who had their mock exam marked by a medical educator for our research purposes.
-It clearly demonstrates that candidates who scored highly on the Dr KFP long exam went on to do well in the RACGP KFP exam, conversely most candidates who scored below 56% went on to fail.
+Our research clearly demonstrates that candidates who scored highly on the Dr KFP long exam went on to do well in the RACGP KFP exam, conversely most candidates who scored below 56% went on to fail.

 Talking to candidates who went on to pass, they found this mock exam and personalised feedback very useful in understanding what was required to pass and giving them the tools, they needed to get there.

 Having established there is a correlation, let’s move to the second consideration: pass marks.
 Pass marks are rarely 50%.
 The RACGP pass mark changes for each KFP exam and is worked out using a variety of statistical methods.
 It can vary (see table below) and in 2016 and 2017 it was over 60%.
 So, don’t be trapped into thinking you only need 50% to pass, as this will likely not be enough.

 Have you tested yourself using the DR KFP long exam?

 Have a go at the Dr KFP long exam, mark yourself critically against the marking grid and work out your score.
 Have a look at the above graph, or contact us to receive individual feedback from a Medical educator about your attempt.
 This will give you an accurate idea of how you are tracking.